 state in America.

-To apply, please email a cover letter, resume, and law school transcript to seth.mays@arcourts.gov
+To apply, please email a cover letter, resume, law school transcript, and writing sample to seth.mays@arcourts.gov

 This position is open until filled.